amnweb/yasb/README.md

-.media-widget {} -> Styles specific to the media widget .github-widget {} -> Styles specific to the github widget .language-widget {} -> Styles specific to the language widget
+.media-widget {} -> Styles specific to the media widget .github-widget {} -> Styles specific to the github widget .language-widget {} -> Styles specific to the language widget .disk-widget {} -> Styles specific to the disk widget
 ```